1933 U.S. National Championships – Men's singles

 Fred Perry defeated Jack Crawford 6–3, 11–13, 4–6, 6–0, 6–1 in the final to win the men's singles tennis title at the 1933 U.S. National Championships.
-It was Perry's first Grand Slam title overall, and the first of three US Championships.
+It was Perry's first Grand Slam title overall, and the first of three U.S. Championships.
+Crawford was attempting to complete the Grand Slam.

 Seeds

 The tournament used two lists of eight players for seeding the men's singles event; one for U.S. players and one for foreign players.
 Fred Perry is the champion; others show the round in which they were eliminated.